ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ```

 The scene object collection also includes ``LineSource`` for emitting waves
-along an arbitrary segment and ``ModulatorSmoothSquare`` for smoothly pulsing
+along an arbitrary segment and ``ModulatorSmoothSquare`` or
+``ModulatorDiscreteSignal`` for smoothly or discretely pulsing source
-source amplitudes.
+amplitudes.

 The solver emits a warning if the CFL condition ``c * dt / dx`` exceeds
 ``1 / sqrt(2)`` to help maintain stability.